-Even though Minsud's technical team believes that the areas are highly prospective, management is now evaluating the situation and conditions for exploring and doing business in provinces like Chubut in order to make a decision about whether to continue its efforts to retain the properties or to abandon them.
+Even though Minsud's technical team believes that the areas are prospective, management is now evaluating the situation and conditions for exploring and doing business in Chubut in order to make a decision about whether to continue its efforts to retain the properties or to abandon them.

-The lack of investment in these two areas, Carlos and Putrachoique, may increase the risk of license cancellation by the Government Secretary of Mines.
-The Company is making all reasonable efforts to preserve these properties without risking a significant investment while waiting for more transparent and improved legislation for exploring in a Province with highly prospective geological features.
+The lack of investment in the Carlos and Putrachoique areas, may increase the risk of license cancellation by the Government Secretary of Mines.